digikata/digikata.github.io/content/2020-12-31-rust-io_uring-part1.md

 	* linux aio
 	* io_uring

-The next part will focus in on the Linux asynchronous apis and in particular io_uring and Rust crates accessing that interface.
+The next part (if I ever find some time) will focus in on the Linux asynchronous apis and in particular io_uring and Rust crates accessing that interface.